avanslaars/cy-workshop-start/README.md

 # Test a React TodoMVC with Cypress

-This repository is the starting point a Cypress workshop.
+This repository is the starting point for a Cypress workshop.
 I encourage you to clone this repo and follow along.

 ## Setup